-No trip to New York would be complete without visiting and learning about one of the most important monuments in the world, the Statue of Liberty, along with the Immigration Museum at Ellis Island.
+No trip to New York would be complete without visiting and learning about one of the most well-known monuments in the world: the Statue of Liberty and the Immigration Museum at Ellis Island.

 - Get to know the most popular boroughs in New York City: Brooklyn, the Bronx, Harlem, and Queens